Latent Emissions, Chakaia Booker

 A Nebraska native, Todd Bruce jokes that he never thought he'd ever live in South Bend, Indiana, or ever root for Notre Dame.
 "We always rooted against Notre Dame."
 Yet, today, he is one of South Bend's biggest fans.

 He came to Indiana via Anderson College and moved to South Bend in 1998 due to the career of his first wife.
-Todd, who is with Lake City Bank, remarried in 2005 and his wife, Lorraine, is an interior designer from Michigan.
-A huge University of Michigan fan, she tended to root against Notre Dame as he initially had.
+Todd, is the regional manager for commercial banking at Lake City Bank, where he has worked for 20 years.

 Notre Dame.
 South Bend.
 It didn't take Todd long to champion both.
 "What a great place South Bend is," he says.
 "When you work downtown, you get a nice vibe.
 There are a lot of positive things going on . . . the restaurant scene, the arts scene."